alieron/labyrinth/content/cs/cs2107/cryptographic hashing.md

 $$

 One pool birthday attack
-- multiple messages have the same hash
+- two messages have the same hash
-- $M$ messages and $T$ hashes
+- among $M$ messages and $T$ hashes

 $$
 \begin{gather*}